-Object Description CC Organization Specific The last received first value in the OS TLV OUI field. - OUI First - OUI Second The last received second value in the OS TLV OUI field. - OUI Third The last received third value in the OS TLV OUI field. - Sub-Type The last received value in the OS TLV Sub-Type field. - Value The last received value in the OS TLV Value field. - Last RX RX OS TLV was received in the last received CCM PDU.
-CC Port Status The last received value in the DS TIV Value field - Value The last received value in the PS TLV Value field. - Last RX PS TLV was received in the last received CCM PDU.
-CC Interface Status T - Value The last received value in the IS TLV Value field. - Last RX IS TLV was received in the last received CCM PDU.
+Object Description CC Organization Specific The last received first value in the OS TLV OUI field. - OUI First - OUI Second The last received second value in the OS TLV OUI field. - OUI Third The last received third value in the OS TLV OUI field. - Sub-Type The last received value in the OS TLV Sub-Type field. - Value The last received value in the OS TLV Value field. - Last RX OS TLV was received in the last received CCM PDU.
+CC Port Status - Value The last received value in the PS TLV Value field. - Last RX PS TLV was received in the last received CCM PDU.
+CC Interface Status The last received value in the IS TLV Value field. - Value - Last RX IS TLV was received in the last received CCM PDU.